tisnik/slides/docs/go.md

-# Is Go language actually worth learning?
+## Is Go language actually worth learning?
-## Pavel Tišnovský
+### Pavel Tišnovský <ptisnovs@redhat.com>
 10 May 2023
-Tags: golang, go

-## Pavel Tišnovský <ptisnovs@redhat.com>
-## Red Hat, Inc.

 ---

 ## Introduction

-There are lots of interesting programming languages that you can learn.
+* There are lots of interesting programming languages that you can learn.
-The question is, should you perfect them all?
+* The question is, should you perfect them all?
 The answer is no, of course.

-So what about the Go language - is it worth try?
+* So what about the Go language - is it worth try?

-In this presentation we are going to talk about Go's pros (goroutines, channels, GC, type systems) and cons (a language with attributes taken from the previous century :)
+* In this presentation we are going to talk about Go's pros (goroutines, channels, GC, type systems) and cons (a language with attributes taken from the previous century :)